stavroskostopoulos/stoiximanSLGR/README.md

-# stoiximanSLGR
+# Super League Mobile App Redesign

-Redesigned the Greek Super League mobile app with a fresh interface and implementing it using React Native.
+Redesigned the Greek Super League mobile app with a fresh interface and implementing it using React Native, as a self-educating project.
+The homepage of the mobile application was redisgned and will be deployed first on React Native soon.